Babinci/Markdown_Documentations/supabase_general_docs/README.md

 - [Migrating to Supabase](migrating-to-supabase.md) - Comprehensive guide with migration paths from services like Firebase, Auth0, Heroku, AWS RDS, MySQL, and more.
 - [Migrating to SSR from Auth Helpers](migrating-to-ssr-from-auth-helpers.md) - Guide for migrating from the deprecated Auth Helpers package to the new SSR package.
 - [Migrating within Supabase](migrating-within-supabase.md) - How to migrate data and settings between Supabase projects.
+- [Migrate from Amazon RDS](amazon-rds.md) - How to migrate MySQL, MS SQL, or PostgreSQL databases from Amazon RDS to Supabase.
 - [Migrate from Neon](neon.md) - Step-by-step guide for migrating a PostgreSQL database from Neon to Supabase using pg_dump and psql.
 - [Migrate from Postgres](postgres.md) - How to migrate an existing Postgres database to Supabase using Colab or CLI tools.
 - [Migrate from Render](render.md) - How to migrate your Render Postgres database to Supabase.